Azure/mpf/docs/installation-and-quickstart.md

 It is also possible to additionally view detailed resource-level permissions required as shown in the [display options](./display-options.MD) document.

-The blog post [Figuring out the Minimum Permissions Required to Deploy an Azure ARM Template](https://medium.com/microsoftazure/figuring-out-the-minimum-permissions-required-to-deploy-an-azure-arm-template-d1c1e74092fa) provides a more contextual usage scenario for az-mpf.
+The blog post [Figuring out the Minimum Permissions Required to Deploy an Azure ARM Template](https://medium.com/microsoftazure/figuring-out-the-minimum-permissions-required-to-deploy-an-azure-arm-template-d1c1e74092fa) provides a more contextual usage scenario for azmpf.